qdraw/starsky/starsky/readme.md

 - `STARSKY_SONAR_URL` - defaults to sonarcloud.io

 #### Known errors
-When using SQLite as databasetype without `SQLitePCLRaw.lib.e_sqlite3.linux` the following error appears:
+When using SQLite as database type without `SQLitePCLRaw.lib.e_sqlite3.linux` the following error appears:
 `System.DllNotFoundException: Unable to load DLL 'e_sqlite3'`

 To avoid the error: `System.IO.FileLoadException` `Microsoft.Extensions.Options, Version=2.0.2.0` the package `Microsoft.EntityFrameworkCore is installed